canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

 In this section, we're going to create a notebook server in Kubeflow and connect it to MLflow.
 This will allow our notebook logic to talk to MLflow in the background.
 Let's get started.

-First, to be able to use MLflow credentials in your Kubeflow notebook, visit the dashboard at ``http://10.64.140.43.nip.io/`` and fill the username and password which you configured in the previous section e.g. ``admin`` and ``admin``.
+First, to be able to use MLflow credentials in your Kubeflow notebook, visit the dashboard at ``http://10.64.140.43.nip.io/`` and fill the username and password which you configured in the previous :ref:`kubeflow-section` section e.g. ``admin`` and ``admin``.

 Click on start setup to setup the Kubeflow user for the first time.